helenwsung/ME-Croc-ADMIXTURE-scripts/README.md

 3. PopulationStats_Admixture

-        ADMIXTURE.sh - pipeline & script for running ADMIXTURE analyses
+        ADMIXTURE.md - instructions for the pipeline & script for running ADMIXTURE analyses

-        admixture_k3_pops - folder of text files for samples in each population group created from ADMIXTURE K3
+        admixture_k3_pops - folder of .txt files for the ADMIXTURE population groups assignments containing the respective Sample IDs in each group

-        Popstruct_Plots.R - R script for running population structure analyses and generating plots (e.g. ADMIXTURE plots)
+        Popstruct_Plots.R - R script for generating plots from the ADMIXTURE results.

-        popmap.csv - condensed population map & metadata created for only the 242 working samples used in ADMIXTURE analysis
+        popmap.csv - condensed population map & metadata for only the 242 working samples used in the ADMIXTURE analysis created from the Popstruct_Plots.R script.

         PCAscript.R - R script to create PCA plots

-        PopGenStats.sh - pipeline script for running VCFtools to generate population genetic summary stats
+        PopGenStats.md - instructions for the pipeline & scripts to run VCFtools for generating population genetic summary stats

         PopGenStats.R - R script for generating population diversity statistics

-4. FSC2
+5. FSC2

-        FSC2.sh - Pipeline for running Fastsimcoal2 script (need additional scripts to run, descriptions in text)
+        FSC2.md - Instructions for the pipeline and scripts to run Fastsimcoal2 analyses (needs additional scripts to run, descriptions in text)

             FS_FixRootTime_K3_Mods.slurm